MyNameIsVoo/AssetStoreDocs/InstancedIndirectGrassRenderer/README.md

 Most operations are performed in multi-threaded mode.
 This is done to optimize and speed up data generation.

-> ?It is not recommended to perform time-consuming operations in real time or in the Update method!
+> It is not recommended to perform time-consuming operations in real time or in the Update method!

 A good practice is to first generate the grass area, then bake it and then save it to file.